awards

 She is executive director of American Community Media, a network of community news outlets, founded by the legendary journalist Sandy Close.
 American Community Media conducts weekly briefings with experts speaking on issues of the day, produces original stories, syndicates content and partners on initiatives to financially sustain the community media sector.

-Jaya was most recently at USC Annenberg Center for Health Journalism, where she served as the editor of a collaborative framework of ethnic media in California who reported on health and health equity topics essential to their communities.
+Jaya was most recently at USC Annenberg Center for Health Journalism, where she served as the editor of a collaborative framework of ethnic media in California that reported on health and health equity topics essential to their communities.
 The stories from the Collaborative have influenced legislation and received numerous prestigious awards - 18 awards, including 6 Emmys - and continues to receive accolades.
 Jaya counts the importance of listening, building trust, tailored mentoring and mutual respect for the reporters in the program as essential parts of her toolkit for success.

 As one reporter put it, beyond the edits and insights that Jaya offered throughout the year, it was the "mentorship, kindness and patience" that mattered most and an LA Times editor thanked Jaya "for going beyond to be attentive to all the elements that make up a multicultural fellowship."